Last updated:

 Monitor current asset usage

 Viewing the latest asset readings provides immediate insight into current usage metrics, such as odometer or runtime data.
-You can capture these manually via inspections automatically via telematics with systems like Samsara or Geotab.
+You can capture these manually via inspections or automatically via telematics.
 This real-time visibility helps teams detect potential problems early, optimize asset performance, and support data-driven maintenance decisions.

 Need more help?